Colorful ADHD-friendly habit tracker making routines fun.

 Example:

-The reward doesn’t need to be big, it just needs to be something your brain looks forward to.
+It just needs to be something your brain looks forward to.

 3. Stack Boring Tasks With Enjoyable Ones